 As part of their plea deal, the engineers agreed to pay $6,250 in restitution and completed 240 hours of community service.

 This entry was posted on Thursday, December 3rd, 2009 at 4:57 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.